M+ Audio Guide

 The M+ Audio Guide start up interface on an iPhone 14 Pro's screen.

-There are three audio guide interfaces.
+There are four audio guide interfaces.
 The first interface features the start-up page with three options.
-The second interface features the tours overview page, and the third interface features the artwork page.
+The second interface features the tours overview page, the third interface features the artwork page, and the fourth interface features the about the artwork page..

 A flow chart of the audio guide featuring two user flows that intertwine with each other and form a complete journey.

-There are two access points to the user journey.
-Visitors can activate the audio guide from the start-up page or an audio stop.
+Visitors can access the audio guide either from the start-up page or an audio stop.

 There are three audio guide interfaces.
 The first interface features the language selection page with three options.
 The second and third interface features the start-up screen in English and Traditional Chinese.

-The start-up page directs visitors to select their preferred language, leading to the audio guide's homepage.
+The start-up page prompts visitors to select their preferred language, which directs them to the audio guide's homepage.

 There are three audio guide interfaces.
 The first interface features the keypad page.
 The second interface features the tours overview page, and the third interface features the settings page.

-“Keypad,” “Tours,” and “Settings” are fixed at the bottom of the screen for visitors to navigate throughout their experience.
+"Keypad," "Tours," and "Settings" are fixed at the bottom, where visitors can conveniently toggle between them.

 There are three audio guide interfaces.
 The first interface features the tours overview page.
 The second interface features the exhibition introduction page, and the third interface features an exhibition overview page.